exopas95/league-of-legends-ocr/README.md

 ## Introduction
 This repository contains code for Optical Character Recognition on League of Legends game video.
 The purpose of this project is as follows:
-- Extract meaningful text values such as gold, level, KDA from League of Legends game video using GCP OCR API
+- Extract meaningful text values such as *gold*, *level*, *KDA* from League of Legends game video using GCP OCR API
 - Develop various scenarios on what analysis can be done based on the extracted values.

 ## Dependencies